Geek-Estate/horizon-landingpage/faq/index.md

 ### Business Model ###

 **Q: How does Horizon make money?**
-**A:** We're planning a model similar to Meetup.com.
-Public groups will always be free, but those managing private groups (over a certain number of members) will require a subscription for premium features, and to manage very large groups (and sub-groups).
+**A:** Finding friends and friends of friends, and members of public groups will always be free, but those managing private groups require a subscription (paid via [our Patreon campaign](https://www.patreon.com/horizonapp)).
+Group administrators will have control over user access, premium features, and the ability to manage very large groups (and sub-groups).

-Some of our early thinking on the "enterprise" group offering can [be found here](http://www.horizonapp.co/hospitality-network-setup/).
+Some of our thinking on the "enterprise" group offering can [be found here](http://www.horizonapp.co/hospitality-network-setup/).

+Meetup.com and GitHub are the best known examples of this business model.

 **Q: Why not make money from advertising, and make everything free?**
 **A:** We're not interested in building an advertising model.
-To the extent that we incentive people to spend more time using Horizon's product (we call that the time suck economy), we fail.
+To the extent that we incentivize people to spend more time using Horizon's product (we call that the time suck economy), we fail.
 The fundamental product goal is to get people OFF the screen, and to experience the world face to face.

 We believe those using and receiving value from the product should be the ones that support the business.